SniffVillage/Useless-coins/README.md

 		"useless_coins": "VERSION"
 	},
 ```
-change VERSION with the version you want to use
+replace VERSION with the version you want to use

 # Adding custom coin types
 When adding a new coin type you should ALWAYS use a unique ID